sleepymalc/pbb.wtf/content/posts/Marta/index.md

 ### Double Panels

-If you follow all these until now, you might have one question: "So when does the core feature - *Double Panels* comes into play?"
+If you have followed all these until now, you might have one question: "So when does the core feature - *Double Panels* come into play?"
 Here it comes, it's useful in the following two ways

 1. Tabs (Pages) support.
 2. ***Move your files around***.